The Interpersonal Wellness System Framework for Health Relationships at Work.

 Teaching the system of nine interconnected dimensions of wellness sets the tone for clients to develop a wellness mindset.
 It provided a visual context that allowed them to see themselves as able to measure their wellness in these nine dimensions.

-As time went on, I was able to develop the wellness assessment that allowed clients to assess how well they are doing in these life dimensions.
+As time went on, I developed the wellness assessment that allowed clients to assess how well they are doing in these life dimensions.
 Later we became aware of the nine wellness competencies that clients were developing to improve how well they are in each dimension.
 This led to what we now refer to as the Wellness Improvement System that forms the basis for the wellness mindset, assessment and wellness competency teaching.

 The Interpersonal Wellness System continues to serve as the backdrop for the Wellness Improvement System, the Wellness Assessment and the Wellness Competency Mindset Teaching, coaching and facilitator program.
 Most importantly, this concept is allowing me to give clients, employees and workplaces fast, effective and transformational results.